This website uses modern construction techniques, which may not render correctly in your old browser.

 Visit the Commonwealth War Cemetery and Military Museum associated with the Battle of El Alamein.

 The Commonwealth War Cemetery encompasses 7,367 tombs of war victims from all over Britain, New Zealand, Australia, France, India and Malta.
-We’ll also stop to visit the El Alamein Military Museum including five main halls (representing the countries that participated in the battle) and view the unique, and incredibly moving, paintings of the war scenes.
+Stop to visit the El Alamein Military Museum including five main halls (representing the countries that participated in the battle) and view the unique, and incredibly moving, paintings of the war scenes.

-Later this afternoon, we’ll head back to bustling Cairo, where the night is at leisure.
+Later this afternoon, head back to bustling Cairo, where the night is at leisure.

-We’ll then visit Luxor Temple, connected to Karnak Temple by a 3-kilometre-long Avenue of Sphinxes.
+You will then visit Luxor Temple, connected to Karnak Temple by a 3-kilometre-long Avenue of Sphinxes.
 Luxor Temple is also home to a 25-metre-tall pink granite obelisk, which was part of a matching pair until the 1830s when one was given to France.
 It now stands in the centre of the Place de la Concorde in Paris.
-We’ll also visit a local gallery to appreciate the ancient artform of papyrus craft, with an opportunity to purchase the artwork to take home.
+Followed by a visit to a local gallery to appreciate the ancient artform of papyrus craft, with an opportunity to purchase the artwork to take home.

 Special Experience